aws-samples/serverless-samples/owasp-api-security-controls-demo/fulfillment/README.md

 # Fulfillment service

-The fulfillment service is used by baristas to close coffee orders.
-The baristas will access the orders over a private REST API Gateway.
+This service is used by baristas to fulfill coffee orders.
+The baristas access the orders over a private REST API Gateway.
 [AWS IAM](https://aws.amazon.com/iam) is used for authentication.

 Users of this application are internal.
 The easiest way to vend AWS credentials is to federate the corporate identity provider to AWS.
-The AIM roles on AWS will provide access to the API.
-This in a real world will be managed by the application the users access.
+The IAM roles on AWS will provide permissions to access to the API.
+This demo does not cover federation with IAM.

 ![Payment service architecture](../assets/FulfillmentService.png)